PrometheusFree: Concurrent Detection of Laser Fault Injection Attacks in Optical Neural Networks: Motivational Example and Related Work

 \subsection{Preliminaries: Optical Neural Networks}

-Figure~\ref{fig:mzi}a shows an overview of MZI-based SPAA architectures \cite{Shen2017}.
-It consists of an optical VMM part and a digital activation part which correspond to linear transformations and non-linear transformations, respectively.
+Fig.~\ref{fig:mzi} shows an overview of a Mach-Zehnder Interferometer (MZI)-based SPAA architecture \cite{Shen2017}.
+It consists of an optical VMM part and a digital activation part which perform linear transformations and non-linear transformations, respectively.
 The digital activation part is processed by a CMOS coprocessor.
-Fully Connected (FC) layers of neural networks can be represented as VMMs where the weight values of FC layers are set as matrix elements.
-The matrix is denoted as $W$ in this paper.
-The optical VMM part obtains the VMM result at the $L$'s layer:

-where $x^L$ and $y^L$ are complex amplitudes of input optical signals and output optical signals, respectively. $W$ is the multiplied matrix whose value is modulated via multiple electrical terminals.
-The VMM part can be decomposed as $U$, $\Sigma$, $V^{H}$ and phase shift by the Singular Value Decomposition (SVD).
-Here, $U$ and $V^{H}$ are unitary matrices. $\Sigma$ is a diagonal matrix.

 For the VMM part, this paper utilizes an MZI-array Vector-Matrix Multiplier (MZI-VMM) as a representative of SPAAs.
-Figure~\ref{fig:mzi}b shows an MZI-VMM structure.
-The two unitary matrices ($U$ and $V^{H}$) are constructed by cascading MZI arrays.
+The weight matrix $W$ is decomposed into unitary matrices $U$ and $V^{H}$, diagonal matrix $\Sigma$, and phase shifts by the Singular Value Decomposition (SVD).
+The diagonal matrix $\Sigma$ consists of attenuators or amplifiers.
 The Clements mesh~\cite{Clements2016} is employed for constructing $U$ and $V^{H}$.
-The diagonal matrix ($\Sigma$) consists of attenuators or amplifiers.
-The optical circuits corresponding to $U$ and $V^{H}$ are composed of multiple MZIs (white squares in Fig.~\ref{fig:mzi}b).
-MZI consists of two phase shifters and two 3~dB couplers as shown in Fig.~\ref{fig:mzi}c.
-An MZI realizes arbitrary $2 \times 2$ unitary matrix multiplication by tuning $\phi$ and $\theta$.
-By individually tuning $\phi$s and $\theta$s of MZIs in an MZI-VMM, arbitrary VMM can be achieved.
+The optical circuits corresponding to the Clements mesh are composed of multiple MZIs.
+An MZI consists of two phase shifters and two 3~dB couplers.
+An ideal MZI realizes an arbitrary $2 \times 2$ unitary matrix by continuously tuning $\phi$ and $\theta$.
+By tuning $\phi$'s and $\theta$'s of MZIs in an MZI-VMM, any VMM can be achieved.